NASUWT: Industrial relations, bargaining and strikes

 By 1987 the divisions over strategy with other unions, notably the NUT, brought the dispute to an end.
 The result was the 1987 Teachers' Pay and Conditions Act, which abolished the national pay negotiations and replaced them with an Interim Advisory Committee on School Teachers' Pay and Conditions, on which the unions had no representation.
-This was in turn replaced in 1991 by The School Teachers’ Review Body (STRB).
-An independent body to examine and report on such matters relating to the statutory conditions of employment of school teachers in England and Wales.
+This was in turn replaced in 1991 by The School Teachers’ Review Body (STRB), an independent body to examine and report on such matters relating to the statutory conditions of employment of school teachers in England and Wales.

 Social partnership and work force reform

 From 2003 to 2010 the NASUWT was involved in "social partnership" – a programme of meetings between union leaders, the Labour government and employers' organisations.
 The meetings were initially to discuss pay and workforce issues but developed into a forum for broader discussion on policy proposals.
 The National Union of Teachers chose not to participate in social partnership.
-The NASUWT argues that social partnership brought about benefits to teachers' terms and conditions through the "National Agreement – Raising Standards, Tackling Workload", especially the introduction of defined planning and assessment time for all teachers.

 Social partnership was confined to the Labour government, and did not continue after the establishment of the Conservative and Liberal Democrat coalition in 2010.
 Instead, the union lodged a formal trade dispute with the government over workload, conditions of service, pensions, and jobs.
 In November 2011, members of the NASUWT voted by a 4-to-1 margin (on a 39% turnout) to take strike action, and begin working to the letter of their contracts.
 The NASUWT set aside historical differences with the National Union of Teachers; a joint declaration in May 2012 led to a co-ordinated work-to-rule and strike action in autumn 2013.

 NASUWT campaigns

-The NASUWT has initiated a number of influential campaigns in recent years, including a campaign leading to the abolition of a code of conduct proposed by the General Teaching Council, a campaign recognising the effects of cyberbullying, a campaign to preserve the anonymity of teachers from malicious or false allegations, and a campaign to bar members of the British National Party from the teaching profession.
+The NASUWT has initiated a number of influential campaigns in recent years, including a campaign leading to the abolition of a code of conduct proposed by the General Teaching Council, a campaign recognising the effects of cyberbullying, and a campaign to bar members of the British National Party from the teaching profession.

 After 2010, the union joined campaigns against the coalition government.
 It asserted that "the Education Act 2011 heralded the break-up of the entire state education service" and subsequently lobbied under the slogan "Reclaim the promise", harking back to the Education Act 1944.
 NASUWT encouraged its members to join marches sponsored by the TUC, and participated in the Robin Hood tax campaign.